chrisclark/blog/content/simple-similar-products-recommendation-engine.md

 Let's pretend we need to build a recommendation engine for an eCommerce web site.

-There are basically two types of approaches that you can take: content-based and collaborative-filtering.
+There are basically two approaches you can take: content-based and collaborative-filtering.
 We'll look at some pros and cons of each approach, and then we'll dig into a [simple implementation](https://github.com/groveco/content-engine/blob/master/engines.py)